Why Do South Africans Compare PowerBall and Lotto?

 💡

-Lotto Division 7 (match 3 balls, odds of 1 in 27) is the most easily achievable prize in either game.
+Lotto Division 8 (match 2 + bonus, odds of 1 in 72) is the most easily achievable prize in the Lotto game.
 PowerBall's best equivalent is Division 9 (match PowerBall only, odds of 1 in 35) which pays only R10.
-Lotto's Division 7 typically pays R20–R50 — slightly better value for a small win.
+Lotto's Division 8 typically pays a little more.
+This is a description of the prize structure, not a suggestion that any prize is likely.

 Full Side-by-Side Comparison Table